collective/Products.EasyNewsletter/README.txt

     * Subscribing / Unsubscribing and can use Plone Members/Groups as receivers (works also with Membrane)

+    * support for external subscriber sources (configured through a Zope utility)

+    * support for external delivery services (other than Plone MailHost)

     * Variable templates to generate newsletter content

     * TTW customizeable output Template to generate nice HTML Newsletter